-“Only In Wisconsin” New Year’s Celebrations
+Only-in-Wisconsin New Year’s Celebrations

-Forget watching the ball drop, this Wisconsin tradition drops a 29-pound frozen carp from 100 feet in the air at the stroke of midnight!
-In the final hours of 2011, “Lucky #9” (as he is lovingly named) sits atop a throne for folks to kiss for good luck.
+Forget watching the ball drop – this Wisconsin tradition drops a 29-pound frozen carp from 100 feet in the air at the stroke of midnight!
+In the final hours of 2016, “Lucky” the fish sits atop a throne for folks to kiss for good luck.

 Polar Bear Plunge – Various Locations

 Only in Wisconsin is running into frigid water an acceptable way to welcome a new year.
 The premise is simple: You run in, and run out ... and sometimes you do it for charity.